Everything You Need to Know About Climbing Hydrangea

 - They are deer resistant and attract butterflies

-- If the planting location is to shady, the plant will not flower as much
+- If the planting location is too shady, the plant will not flower as much

 The ideal time to plant this is early summer.
 If planted in the summer make sure that it has enough water, to avoid drying out.
 Plant your climbing hydrangea in a low lighted area, but not overly shady.
 Indirect sunlight for 4 hours a day seems ideal.
 If you are a southern gardener, be careful not to plant in a full sun location, this would be a location that receives 6 or more hours of light a day.

-This plant prefers moist, well drained soil, but if that is not possible plant the root ball a few inches above ground so that the part above ground slopes down.
+This plant prefers moist, well-drained soil, but if that is not possible plant the root ball a few inches above ground so that the part above ground slopes down.
 If soil conditions are not a concern, plant it in a hole 2x the size of the root ball level with the ground.
 Use some organic compound such as peat moss mixed with the soil, and give it a nice long drink of water.
-When finish a good topping of mulch will help it retain moisture.
+When finished add a good topping of mulch to help it retain moisture.

 They also look great in large pots with support trellises.

-Climbing hydrangeas tolerate just about all levels of light, but seem to do best with even levels of low lighting, this help produce the big lovely flowers everyone wants.
+Climbing hydrangeas tolerate just about all levels of light but seem to do best with even levels of low lighting, this helps produce the big lovely flowers everyone wants.

 Climbing hydrangeas require a consistent moisture level of 1" per week.
 Supplement rainwater to maintain this level and make sure your plants are properly watered during periods of drought